A Path To Recovery

 My Path

-On my path to sobriety I spent a lot of time working on myself and finding things to do now that I didn’t drink.
-Working out, yoga, running were things I instilled to occupy my time and bring a balance back to a healthy body.
 The most overlooked aspect of recovery is meditation.
-It's power to clear the mind and reconnect with the spirit is reflective of vision quest and searching for tunkashilla in ceremony.
-Some times we need to just reflect on our decisions and pray.
+It's power to clear the mind and reconnect with the spirit is reflective of some aspects of vision quest and Sundance ceremony, searching for Tunkashilla and the voice within during ceremony.
+Sometimes we need to just reflect on our decisions and pray.

 We give hope to Native Americans who suffer from substance abuse